-In the 84th Legislative Session, the Texas Legislature tasked us with helping to locate and determine the origins of earthquakes in our State, and, where they may have been caused by human activity, helping to prevent them from occurring in the future.
-We have established the TexNet earthquake monitoring program to accomplish these goals.
+In the 84th and 85th Legislative Sessions, the Texas Legislature tasked the Bureau with helping to locate and determine the origins of earthquakes in our State, and, where they may have been caused by human activity, help to prevent them from occurring in the future.
+The TexNet Earthquake Monitoring Program was established to accomplish these goals.

 The Bureau's TexNet research team has developed the TexNet Earthquake Catalog, a dynamic mapping web page, which provides information on the location of monitoring stations, and recorded earthquakes across the state using the network, beginning in January 2017.
 The catalog and the ongoing research will help inform Texas citizens so that they can keep their property safe from the impact of earthquakes.
 We invite visitors to the map and to additional information, found using the menu items, on the TexNet program.